nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     -   Cons:
         -   Difficulty in implementing the switcher.
         -   Difficulty in implementing the different views.

+#### View details of a Food.

+**Overview**
+The view feature is meant to be a shorthand for users to view the details of a particular Food.
+Traditionally, to view the details of a FOod, the user would use the list command to view its details.
+The user can now specify `view` to view more details of the indexed Food such as its full name.

+The following UML diagram shows `view` and its associated class.

+_(UML diagram to be inserted)_

 **Implementation**
 The first stage of the implementation is checking that the command is `view` and that the index is valid. `ViewCommandParser` is used